nuuuwan/manifesto_monitoring/data/manifestos/npp_manifesto.md

 - A university for postgraduate research and development.

-- Provision of necessary financial and physical resources to strengthen postgraduate

-- education and research.
+- Provision of necessary financial and physical resources to strengthen postgraduate education and research.

-- Encourage private sector contributions to strengthen research related to industries

-- and service sectors.
+- Encourage private sector contributions to strengthen research related to industries and service sectors.

 ##### 1.01.A14) Vocational Education Universities

-- A vocational education university system for those who pass the tertiary education

-- entrance examination after completing senior secondary education.
+- A vocational education university system for those who pass the tertiary education entrance examination after completing senior secondary education.

 - Merge nursing schools into a national nursing university.

 ##### 1.01.A15) Private Education

-- Due to the limited capacity of the public education system to accommodate students

-- meeting the basic qualifications for higher education, there is significant demand for

-- private educational institutions, including universities and other private tertiary education

-- institutions.
-However, there is no regulation of the quality or fees of programs these private

-- institutions offer.

-- An independent regulatory unit will be established under the Ministry of Education to

-- regulate the programs of existing private educational institutions.

 ##### 1.01.A16) Adult Education

-- Community educatio nal centres in each divisional secretariat area, integrated

-- with local educational institutions, libraries, and cultural centres.
+- Community educatio nal centres in each divisional secretariat area, integrated with local educational institutions, libraries, and cultural centres.

-- Educational programs for citizens on fundamental laws in Sinhala, Tamil, and

-- English, as well as on information technology and the use of technological tools.
+- Educational programs for citizens on fundamental laws in Sinhala, Tamil, and English, as well as on information technology and the use of technological tools.

 ##### 1.01.A17) Distance Education

-- While recognizing that open and distance education is a crucial part of tertiary education,

-- providing opportunities for those unable to complete tertiary education due to different

-- circumstances and those engaged in various professions to complete their tertiary

-- education is essential.
-Open and distance education will be expanded to ensure access to

-- higher education without barriers based on employment status or geographical factors.
-To

-- achieve this, the facilities of the Open University of Sri Lanka will be expanded.

 ### 1.02) A vigorous life - Healthy people